Noise maps

 Cities without a noise map

-A city becomes eligible for a noise map when its 311 feed publishes at least 500 geocoded noise-category complaints in the trailing year.
-Cities below that floor are listed here.
+A city becomes eligible for a noise map when its 311 feed publishes at least 500 geocoded noise-category complaints in the trailing year and those complaints are spread across at least 20% of the city’s mapped area.
+Cities where complaints concentrate in a small area may not qualify even with high total complaint volume.
 Chicago is a special case: its 311 system publishes a large volume of noise complaints, but 100% are aircraft-noise filings with no reported coordinates, so there’s nothing to pin on a map.
-We may add a ZIP-level choropleth fallback for cases like this in a future update.